pradoslaw/coyote/README.md

 [![StyleCI](https://styleci.io/repos/64660184/shield?branch=master)](https://styleci.io/repos/64660184)

 **Laravel Grid** is a package that helps you display table data.
 I could not find package that would satisfy my needs so I decided to write one.
-Now I've been successfully using it in my two projects so I hope you will enjoy it.
+Now I've been successfully using it in my two projects.
+I hope you will enjoy it.

 Example: